The ever popular Pisang Goreng (Banana Fritters) with a gluten free crispy coating. Only a few simple ingredients and minutes to prepare.

 - 1 cup rice flour

 - ½ cup water

-Pisang goreng is delicious washed down with a mug of Teh Tarik (pulled tea), condensed milk sweetened black tea.
-This tea is pulled or poured from one mug to another to cool it slightly and to give it a foamy top.
+Serve Pisang Goreng (Banana Fritters) with a warm mug of Teh Tarik (pulled tea), a condensed milk sweetened black tea.
+This tea is pulled or poured from one mug to another to give it a foamy top.
 The pulling also improves the taste of the tea.
 For the preparation of this tea, please check out my post Vadai and Teh Tarik.